Slaymish/DifferentialRenderer/Obsidian/Rights-Aware  Data-sharing Protocol.md

 - $SDec(m,k)$ - Symmetrically Decrypt a message ($m$), with key ($k$)
 - $AEnc(m,k)$ - Asymmetrically Encrypt a message ($m$), with key ($k$)
 - $ADec(m,k)$ - Asymmetrically Decrypt a message ($m$), with key ($k$)
-- $t$ - Terms bob and alice wish to agree to
+- $t$ - Terms bob and Alice wish to agree to

 **Scenario: Alice sending image $m$ to Bob**